KLN80R/xattr-reporter/README.md

 **Note:** This tool is currently only compatible with Windows systems.
 Please refer to [xattr-reporter](https://github.com/KLN80R/xattr-reporter/blob/master/README.md#xattr-reporter) for an equivalent tool for Windows systems.

+### Usage:
+The default behaviour non-recursively scans the directory for any alternate data streams and their values, sorts by most recent (descending) create time and outputs the results in a valid JSON format.